xyzniu/FPSGame/README.md

 ## ToDo List
 1. Add content to other pages (about, howto, main, settings)
-2. Add more map
+2. Fix the layout
-3. Make it fun!!!
+3. Add more map
-4. Render some trees maybe?
+4. Make it fun!!!

 ## License